3.1.10 arrays

 Equivalent to array.sort-by(key, asc).

-import arrays as A check: a = [array: "let", "us", "go", "then", "you", "and", "i"] asc = A.array-sort-by(a, string-length, true) asc is=~ [array: "i", "us", "go", "let", "you", "and", "then"] asc is-not=~ a desc = A.array-sort-by(a, string-length, false) desc is=~ [array: "then", "let", "you", "and", "us", "go", "i"] a is=~ [array: "let", "us", "go", "then", "you", "and", "i"] end
+import arrays as A check: a = [A.array: "let", "us", "go", "then", "you", "and", "i"] asc = A.array-sort-by(a, string-length, true) asc is=~ [A.array: "i", "us", "go", "let", "you", "and", "then"] asc is-not=~ a desc = A.array-sort-by(a, string-length, false) desc is=~ [A.array: "then", "let", "you", "and", "us", "go", "i"] a is=~ [A.array: "let", "us", "go", "then", "you", "and", "i"] end

 Equivalent to array.to-list-now().

-check: a = array-of("a", 3) a is=~ [array: "a", "a", "a"] array-set-now(a, 1, "b") a is=~ [array: "a", "b", "a"] l = array-to-list-now(a) l is [list: "a", "b", "a"] end
+import arrays as A import lists as L check: a = A.array-of("a", 3) a is=~ [A.array: "a", "a", "a"] A.array-set-now(a, 1, "b") a is=~ [A.array: "a", "b", "a"] l = A.array-to-list-now(a) l is [L.list: "a", "b", "a"] end